The Flint Fields at Mukran / Rugia

 The part of the Jasmund between Sassnitz and Lohme has been created a National Park due to its beautiful beech forests and chalk cliffs.
 A good way to explore the cliffs is a ship tour from Binz or Sassnitz and

 from the landside.
 You can best see their scope from the water, but the walk along the cliffs offers the most pretty vistas.
-There are stairs and ladders leading down to the beach, but due to the ongoing autumn storms they are often in bad repair and closed off for safety.
+There are stairs and ladders leading down to the beach, but due to the ongoing autumn storms they are often in bad repair and closed off due to safety.

 View from the Königsstuhl to the Viktoria's View